Naeima/FOO-Book/docs/_sources/software/interfaces.md

 # How to install Stardog

-- Download Stardog windows distribution from https://www.stardog.com/get-started/
+- Download Stardog distribution from https://www.stardog.com/get-started/

 - Creat a folder named STARDOG_HOME in (Documents).
 Then add path to environment as named.